cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/app_manifest/_apply.md

 ### Apply an app manifest
 > **Note:** Apply manifest will only trigger an immediate update for the "disk_quota", "instances", and "memory" properties.
-All other properties will update on application restart.
+All other properties will update on app restart.

 Apply changes specified in a manifest to an app and its underlying processes.
 These changes are additive and will not modify any unspecified properties or remove any existing environment variables, routes, or services.